hmc-cs111-spring2023/cs111-hw2-christian-hw2/language-design.md

 **Response**

-The themes of _Growing a Language_ relate to ideas from the Fowler reading is that _Growing a Language_ seeks to make programming languages be more like natural language, as he promotes that and urges readers to use natural language more similarly to how programming languages are used as well.
+The themes of _Growing a Language_ relate to ideas from the Fowler reading in that _Growing a Language_ seeks to make programming languages be more like natural language, as he pushes for that and urges readers to use natural language more similarly to how programming languages are used.
 Fowler also makes some suggestions to make DSLs more readable, though he states "Don't try to make the DSL read like natural language".
 This is interesting because they both recognize that there is issues with the design of programming languages, and yet there is some conflict on the boundaries between natural language and programming languages.

 ---